 Sometimes, things don’t go according to plan.
 An illness keeps you out of class.
 A family emergency requires you to be away from campus.
 You have a concern, but you’re not sure who to tell.
 Maybe you have a problem you’ve tried to solve, but you’re stumped about what to do next.
-The undergraduate student ombuds can help.
+The Office of Student Advocacy can help.

 College is full of new words, phrases, and abbreviations.
-Here is a helpful guide to the new language you might hear while at UofSC.
+Here is a helpful guide to the new language you might hear while at USC.

 Office hours are scheduled times, outside of class, that professors set aside to meet with students.
 This time can be used to discuss course material, your progress in class, or any concerns you may have.
 A professor’s office hours will be listed on your course syllabus.
 Meeting a professor during office hours is a great way for your faculty to get to know you!